 Certified project managers are trained and educated to handle even the most complex projects without leaving room for error.
 We can only hope that our clientele will eventually realise the importance of requiring professionals to have a recognised high level of accreditation.
 If there is a greater demand, we can certainly develop a higher standard across Australia.

-Stuart is Aurecon’s Global Lead for Program Advisory.
+Stuart Cassie is former Global Lead for Program Advisory at Aurecon.
 His 20-year career has centred around providing delivery and advisory services to assist large, complex infrastructure owners and developers evaluate, manage and deliver major capital projects and portfolios of sustaining capital projects for ongoing operations as well as Asset Management.